AutoViML/featurewiz/README.md

 ![feature_engg](feature_engg.jpg)

 <br>featurewiz uses the SULOV method and Recursive XGBoost to reduce features in order to select the best features for the model.
 Here is how.<br>
-<p><b>SULOV</b>: SULOV means Searching for Uncorrelated List of Variables.
+<p><b>SULOV</b>: SULOV stands for `Searching for Uncorrelated List of Variables`.
 The SULOV method is similar to the Minimum-redundancy-maximum-relevance (mRMR) <a href="https://en.wikipedia.org/wiki/Feature_selection#Minimum-redundancy-maximum-relevance_(mRMR)_feature_selection">algorithm explained in wikipedia</a> as one of the best feature selection methods.
 The SULOV algorithm is explained in this chart below.
 Here is a simple way of explaining how it works:
 <ol>
 <li>Find all the pairs of highly correlated variables exceeding a correlation threshold (say absolute(0.7)).